sailboatui/sailboatui/README.md

 </p>

 <p align="center">
-  Sailboat UI is a modern UI component library for Tailwind CSS
+  Sailboat UI is a modern UI component library for Tailwind CSS.
+Get started with 150+ open-source Tailwind CSS components, and make it easy to build your products.
 </p>

 ## Documentation